jmackie/elm-smuggle/README.md

 -   Check that the user has elm 0.19 installed
 -   Disable buffering on stdout and stderr (output is being muddled on Windows)
 -   Windows is failing when writing package documentation because because the compiler is waiting for stdin?
+-   If there are no tags attempt to get a version out of the `elm.json`